PiotrOchal/Red-Blue-Square-Game/README.rst

 Installation on Windows
 -----------------------

-download Deploy_1.0.exe and onpen it
+download Deploy_1.0.exe and open it

 Installation on Debian/Ubuntu
 -----------------------------